 Bjork Ostrom: That awesome.

 Bjork Ostrom: So cool.

 Melissa Lanz: Now we were going to Italy for the month of October.

 Bjork Ostrom: Sweet.

-Melissa Lanz: Now we spend about our plans, upcoming, we spend about about 3 months out of the year travelling with our kids and we home school our kids.
+Melissa Lanz: Now we spend about our plans, upcoming, we spend about 3 months out of the year traveling with our kids and we home school our kids.
 It’s been an amazing, amazing ride.
 Some people listening might say it’s not possible for them but I want to tell you it absolutely is possible for you.
 Because I’m no different than anybody else.
 I just put in the work.
 Always considered it a real job and a real company and a real corporation and systematized what I was doing.
 Anybody can do that.

 Bjork Ostrom: That’s awesome.

 Melissa Lanz: One thing I definitely want to say and I know we were talking about this in our preamble but I would say one of the things that I attribute the success of the Fresh 20 to is I was always willing to invest in my self.
 Whether that meant hiring a team member when I wasn’t sure if I was going to be able to pay them or going out on a limb or getting a mentorship or the coaching that I needed to get to the next level I was always willing to do that.
 I think I told you before, I mean I think I’ve spent well over a $150,000 in learning, coaching, training for me, for my team.
 That’s a really hard thing to do when you’re afraid that you won’t have enough money left over, but the biggest growth comes from investing in yourself and getting the mentorship and the expertise of other people.
 So important.
 So important.